 Our management and leadership embrace a safe working environment and in a truly collaborative approach with our clients, suppliers and service providers, we aim to deliver real value to the industry.

-Mr. Farhat Ben Gdara was appointed as the Chairman of the Libyan National Oil Corporation (LNOC) on July 2022.
+Mr. Masoud Suleiman Mousa was appointed as the Chairman of the Libyan National Oil Corporation (NOC) in 2025.

-Mr. Ben Gdara holds a Bachelor’s degree in Economics and a Master of Arts degree in Economics of Money, Banking and Finance.
+Mr. Mousa holds a Bachelor’s degree in Petroleum Engineering and a Master’s degree in Petroleum Engineering.

-Mr. Denbarno was appointed to the post of General Manager of Libyan NOC Houston Branch in Houston, Texas, USA, a subsidiary of National Oil Corporation (NOC), in July 2018 and amongst his many responsibilities will be the oversight and the establishment of the Houston office, which initially includes identification of manpower and recruitment, systems implementation and the Supplier Approval processes.
+Mr. Anis was appointed to the post of General Manager of Libyan NOC Houston Branch in Houston, Texas, USA, a Branch of National Oil Corporation (NOC) of Libya, in Oct 2025.

 Several of our NOC subsidiary companies are specialized in the offshore sector where existing facilities including fixed platforms require upgrading, redevelopment and expansion.